stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/run-container/README.md

 bash run-rstudio.sh
 ```

 The `run-rstudio.sh` is running at `IP_ADDR:PORT`.
 When RStudio launches, please click "Session" -> "Restart R" (at the RStudio web session).
+For St Jude users, we advice to disconnect from CloudFlare WARP as this might lead to unstable behavior while on VPN.

 Again, the user can navigate to their module of interest and explore/run their analyses.